An ingrown toenail occurs when one or both of the sides of your toenail grow into the surrounding skin. This can cause pain, swelling and infection.

-What causes ingrown toenails?
+What are the causes of an ingrown toenail?

-- increased pressure from tight shoes, socks or tights
+- Increased pressure from tight shoes, socks or tights.

-- genetics and natural toenail shape – toenails that are more curved or fan-shaped are more likely to press into the sides.
+- Genetics and natural toenail shape – toenails that are more curved or fan-shaped are more likely to press into the sides.

 Typical symptoms include: